JackKuo666/LLM-Scientific-Graphical-Abstract-Generator/README.md

 ## Project Overview 📚🔍

-**LLM-Scientific-Graphical-Abstract-Generator** is a tool powered by large language models (LLMs) designed to automatically generate **graphical abstracts** for scientific research papers.
-By analyzing the textual descriptions and data from research articles, this tool can rapidly create graphical abstracts (such as charts, diagrams, or plots) required for scientific publications.
-The goal is to help researchers streamline the process of creating graphical abstracts, improve the presentation of their research, and save time ⏳💡.
+**LLM-Scientific-Graphical-Abstract-Generator** is an advanced tool powered by large language models (LLMs) designed to automatically generate **graphical abstracts** for scientific research papers.
+By analyzing textual descriptions and relevant data from research articles, this tool can create visual summaries, including data-driven charts, diagrams, and visual representations of the research findings.

+The goal is to assist researchers by automating the creation of **graphical abstracts** that are typically used in scientific papers to quickly convey the essence of the research.
+This tool saves time and enhances the presentation quality of scientific articles 🧑‍🔬💡.

 ### Key Features ⚡️:
-- Utilizes LLM technology to analyze textual descriptions of research papers and automatically generate **graphical abstracts** 📝➡️📈.
+- Utilizes **LLM technology** to analyze and understand textual descriptions of scientific research 📄.
-- Supports transforming brief text descriptions into full-fledged graphical representations, such as charts and graphs 📊.
-- Handles the entire graphical abstract creation process, including chart type selection, data visualization, and rendering 🎨.
+- Automatically generates **graphical abstracts**, which can include a variety of visual components (e.g., charts, diagrams, and flowcharts) 📊🎨.
+- Supports data-driven chart creation, transforming input data (CSV, JSON) into informative visual representations 📈.
-- Outputs in **SVG** format, ensuring high-quality and customizable images 🖼️.
+- Outputs high-quality **SVG** images that are customizable and scalable 🖼️.
-- Provides an easy-to-use interface for quick integration into workflows 🚀.
+- Provides a simple, easy-to-use API for integrating graphical abstract generation into your workflow 🚀.
+- Supports integration with cutting-edge **LLMs** like **Claude**, **ChatGPT**, and **DeepSeek** to enhance content understanding 🤖.

+---

 ## Project Structure 🗂️

+The project is organized as follows:

 ```
 LLM-Scientific-Graphical-Abstract-Generator/
 │
 ├── app/                    # Core application code
 │   ├── models/             # LLM model processing and graphical generation logic
-│   ├── services/           # Data parsing and backend logic
+│   ├── services/           # Data parsing, abstraction, and backend logic
 │   ├── templates/          # Frontend UI components and display templates
 │   └── utils/              # Utility classes and helper functions
 │